-If you prefer to service your LCS vs. converting your Quad to Air Cooling, see my companion guide to servicing an LCS, Power Mac G5 Quad LCS Restoration, A-Z Guide, v1.0, May 25, 2025.
+If you prefer to service your LCS vs. converting your Quad to Air Cooling, see my companion guide to servicing an LCS, Power Mac G5 Quad LCS Restoration, A-Z Guide, v1.1, May 25, 2025, which is available at www.inverary.net/LCS.